eic/east/docs/_content/contribute.md

 for small sites.
 For scalability, it is recommended to rely mostly on dedicated data files (i.e. files in the "<a href="https://github.com/eic/east/tree/main/docs/_data" target="_blank">_data</a>" folder) and keep the content of the front matter sections of individual MD files to a minimum.

+YAML (and data in other formats) are parsed into data structures such as lists an arrays, providing an intuitive way for the developer to combine and process data using the {% include link.md name='liquid' tag='Liquid' %} template language.
+This is often done using *macros* which are technically include files but are semantically similar to functions.
+For example, this site contains a file named
+<a href="https://github.com/eic/east/tree/main/docs/_data/links.yml" target="_blank">links.yml</a>
+which provides a way to quickly generate URLs on pages using mnemonic names.
+This is done using this simple macro:
+<a href="https://raw.githubusercontent.com/eic/east/main/docs/_includes/link.md" target="_blank">link.md</a>